 Resources that can be attached to XPN networks from a service project

-This section describes which resources in service projects you can attach to a XPN shared virtual network and its associated subnets.
-The following cross project associations are allowed:
+This section describes which resources in service projects you can attach to a XPN shared VPC network and its associated subnets.
+The following shared VPC associations are allowed:

-Service project admins can create instances and instance templates in the shared network.
+Service project admins can create instances and instance templates in the shared VPC network.